Portland grass fire destroys buildings, forces evacuations

 PORTLAND, Ore.
-(AP) — Authorities say a wind-driven grass fire in a residential neighborhood of Portland, Oregon, damaged five buildings, destroyed 50 cars in a parking lot and prompted evacuations.
+(AP) — A wind-driven grass fire that roared to life during rush hour in a residential neighborhood of Portland, Oregon, damaged five buildings, destroyed 50 cars in a parking lot and prompted evacuations as residents across the city gawked at the huge plume of black smoke.

-Portland Fire and Rescue said Tuesday the fire was out and residents could return to their homes.
-No one was hurt.
+Portland Fire and Rescue said Tuesday the fire was out and the air quality had improved enough that residents could return to their homes.
+No one was hurt in the Monday evening blaze.

-The fire Monday created a plume of black smoke that was visible throughout much of the city during rush hour.
+Firefighters were able to contain it to an area about the size of 2 ½ city blocks.

 The blaze in a densely populated area of a big city is unusual and comes as a late-summer heat wave in the region was expected to push temperatures close to 100 degrees (38 Celsius) on Tuesday.